 - Cauliflower-Basil Soup

 Roasted Cauliflower with Annatto Seed oil is every bit as delicious as it is pretty.
-All of the natural sugars in the vegetable come out as it slowly roasts, caramelizing it to perfecting.
+All of the natural sugars in the vegetable come out as it slowly roasts, caramelizing it to perfection.
 And the annatto seed oil colors it beautifully, making it even more pleasing to the eye.

 - 1 tablespoon annatto seeds (optional but suggested)